dahal/server/README.md

 Pleased.io API
 ---
 #### Overview
-> You can curl the base url to get the list of endpoints.
+> Endpoints: You can curl the base url to get the list of endpoints.

 `$ curl https://api.pleased.io/v1`